okbreathe/jquery_plugins/okCycle/README.md

 *Tiny, modular, flexible slideshow*

+okCYcle is an slideshow UI focused on modularity and ease of customization.
-If you're looking for a drop-in solution that does all the styling and other work for you, you're in the wrong place.
-While I hate to reinvent the wheel for the Nth time, I tired of all the bloated, spaghetti-code slideshows that worked well enough until you stepped off their "golden path" and tried to change anything.
+While I hate to reinvent the wheel for the Nth time, there are too many bloated, spaghetti-code (but pretty!) slideshows that worked well enough until you stepped off their "golden path" and tried to change anything.
 What I needed was a small plugin, with sensible defaults, that was easy customize.

 This is that.